ChiriVulpes/scryfall-sdk/DOCUMENTATION.md

 ### `MagicEmitter.waitForAll(): Promise<T[] & { not_found: NOT_FOUND[] }>;`

 Returns a promise for an array of `T`, fulfilled after the end event is emitted.
 If the API returns that it was unable to find anything, it's returned in a `not_found` array property on the array of `T`.
+(Note that this property is excluded when using `JSON.stringify` on the array)

 ### `MagicEmitter.all(): AsyncGenerator<T, void, unknown>;`